bvankat/nebrasketball/README.md

 *Tracking tournament odds for the Nebraska men's basketball team*

 ## Process
 1. Scrapes data sources for rankings and record projections.
-(Done offline in Python with Requests, Selenium, BeautifulSoup)
+(Done offline in Python with Requests, Selenium, BeautifulSoup, Undetected Chromedriver)
 2. Loads data from uploaded JSON file
 	- `const response = await fetch('/data/data.js');`
 3. Calculates chance of making the tournament, assigns score based on each rating.